wrshf7/HapSelect-Docs/docs/workflow/example_workflow.md

 ```

 ##### Important Information
-A good confirmation things are working properly is to reconstruct GEBV from Zu, where Z is the centered marker matrix and u are the marker effects.
+A good confirmation things are working properly is to reconstruct GEBV from Zu, where Z is the centered dosage marker matrix and u are the marker effects.
 The mean should be 0 (or very close to it) and reflect GBLUP GEBV if using rrBLUP, BayesC, or GBLUP back solve methods.
 If the reconstructed GEBV mean is meaningfully away from 0, it indicates the wrong marker matrix (i.e., needs to be centered) is being used or the marker matrix was not centered when estimating marker effects.

 The package will internally center markers if `mean_adjust = TRUE`.
-If the matrix is already centered, centering won't change the values
-or centering can be set to `FALSE`.
+If the matrix is already centered, centering won't change the values or centering can be set to `FALSE`.

 If you want genotype/haplotype configurations to match the 0/1/2/# dosage format, provide the uncentered genotype matrix and set `mean_adjust = TRUE`.
 Otherwise, the reported genotype/haplotype configurations will reflect centered values.
 For clarity, you must provide dosage format (usually 0/1/2 for diploid, any integer for polypoid).